Richard Thomason

-Richard L. Thomason is an American businessman and politician serving as a member of the South Dakota House of Representatives from the 13th district.
-Elected in November 2020, he assumed office on January 12, 2021.
+Richard L. Thomason is an American businessman and politician who served as a member of the South Dakota House of Representatives for the 13th district.
+Elected in November 2020, he assumed office on January 12, 2021, and left office January 10, 2023.
+He is currently running for an open At-Large city council seat in Sioux Falls, South Dakota.

 Early life and education

 Thomason was born in Louisville, Kentucky and moved with his family to Sioux Falls, South Dakota in 1994.
 After graduating from Lincoln High School, he earned a Bachelor of Science degree in real estate from the University of St. Thomas in Minneapolis.

 Career

-Outside of politics, Thomason works as a real estate broker and evaluator.
+Outside of politics, Thomason works as a Relationship Manager at Central Bank in Sioux Falls.
 He was elected to the South Dakota House of Representatives in November 2020 and assumed office on January 12, 2021.
-In the 2021–2022 legislative session, Thomason is a member of the House Local Government Committee and House Taxation Committee.
+In the 2021–2022 legislative session, Thomason was a member of the House Local Government Committee and House Taxation Committee.